HeliaGhandi/Music-Player/README.md

 <h4 align="center">
     Developed by Latte Studio ☕<br>
-    Iliya Esmaeili & Helia Ghandi
+    Helia Ghandi & Iliya Esmaeili
 </h4>

-📖 About The Project
+📖 About The Project<br>
 This Flutter Music Player is a full-stack, cross-platform application developed as a final project for the Advanced Programming course at Shahid Beheshti University.
 It features a powerful, multithreaded backend built with pure Java and TCP sockets.

 The application allows users to either play music directly from their device's storage or stream songs from the server in real time.
 The project also includes a dedicated JavaFX admin panel for comprehensive server and user management.